Chemical and Traumatic Crowd Control Injuries - On-Demand

 WellSpan Health at York Hospital

 Dr Aaron Frey is an emergency medicine physician and medical toxicologist.
 He studied government and international studies at Campbell University in North Carolina and Spanish at Middlebury College in Vermont.
 He worked as a firefighter, emergency medical technician, and search and rescue diver during his undergraduate career.
 The experiences he had in those roles are what influenced him to become a physician.
 His particular interests include hazardous materials and chemical, biological, radiological, and nuclear (CBRN) weapons, remote, austere, and wilderness medicine, and damage control resuscitation.
-He currently practices emergency medicine and toxicology at the Wellspan York Hospital in York, PA and holds an academic appointment of clinical instructor of emergency medicine and medical toxicology at the University of Virginia Health System.
+He currently practices emergency medicine and toxicology at the Wellspan York Hospital in York, PA and holds an academic appointment of assistant professor of emergency medicine and medical toxicology at Drexel University College of Medicine.

 Ziad Kazzi, MD, FAAEM, FACEP, FACMT, FAACT